-The area of influence (AoI) of a project encompasses the spatial extent where direct and indirect impacts are observable or likely to occur, including the project site, associated facilities, and beyond.
-Monitoring is a critical tool for reducing uncertainties inherent to any impact prediction due various reasons, including biodiversity complexity.
+The area of influence (AoI) of a project encompasses the spatial extent where direct and indirect impacts are observable or likely to occur, including the project site, associated facilities, and surrounding areas.
+Monitoring is a critical tool for reducing uncertainties inherent to any impact prediction due to various reasons, including biodiversity complexity.
 It also contributes to validating and refining initial forecasts, including the AoI delineation.
-Despite its importance, the concept of AoI and its methodological guidance remains underexplored within the scientific literature on impact assessment.
+Despite its importance, the concept of AoI and its methodological guidance remain underexplored within the scientific literature on impact assessment.
 In mining projects, characterized by dynamic operational changes, as extraction progresses and the ongoing rehabilitation of mined areas, the AoI may change over time.
 In this context, this study aimed to reflect upon the current AoI of a bauxite mining operation since 2009 in the Brazilian Amazon, by examining AoI polygons and data from selected monitoring programs of flora and fauna components.
-The findings suggest that current field-based monitoring could be complemented by adopting landscape pattern measures.
-This would provide a more comprehensive understanding of landscape configuration changes and their effects on biodiversity components, allowing for improved identification of direct and indirect impacts and supporting the refinement of the AoI.
+The findings suggest that current field-based monitoring could be complemented by incorporating landscape metrics to enhance the assessment of ecological processes such as habitat fragmentation, degradation, and connectivity loss.
+This integrated approach would provide a more comprehensive understanding of landscape configuration changes and their effects on biodiversity, facilitating the identification of direct and indirect impacts.
+Consequently, it would support more precise refinements of the AoI.

-Key-words: Monitoring grid, biodiversity, bauxite mining, environmental impacts
+Keywords: Monitoring grid, biodiversity, bauxite mining, environmental impacts